GameServerManagers/LinuxGSM-Docs/Don't-Starve-Together.md

 servicename="dst-server2"
 ```

-**Set all installation variables BEFORE running the `./dstserver1/2 install` commands.** You also should not change them afterwards.
-Feel free to change these settings but make sure that you set them to the same clusters.
+**Set all installation variables BEFORE running the `./dstserver1/2 install` commands.**  Feel free to change these settings but make sure that you set them to the same clusters.
+You also should not change them afterwards.

 For clarity reasons I recommend naming the master shard "Master".

 Lastly you have to start both servers.
-The order does not matter because the slave server will auto-retry connecting to the master server.
+The order does not matter because the slave server will auto-retry connecting to the master server which is listening.

 #### Guides / Documentations: